 The day camps run either for a half-day or full-day and are for children aged 2 to 10 years old.
 As the name states, the children return home at the end of the day after spending time on camping activities in an informal environment with their peers.
 If you are uncomfortable letting your child go away for a week, attending day camp can familiarise them with the exciting and positive experiences they can have on overnight camps.

-Benefits of the Camp Experience
+Benefits of the Camp Experience-Camps For Kids With Autism

 Social development is one of the five domains of childhood development and can also be challenging for children without an autism spectrum disorder.
 Camping offers a lot of experiences and activities, but mostly, kids are in social situations with children they might not know, forcing them to develop their social skills.
 What other benefits does a camp offer to children with special needs?